 The impact of the Chesterfield car accident left the driver and the passenger of the SUV with critical injuries, which required rescue crews to airlift the pair to a local hospital for treatment.
 Ten of the van’s passengers also sustained injuries that required them to be taken to the hospital for treatment.

 Officers charged the driver of the SUV with both reckless driving and possession of marijuana following a full investigation into the incident.

-The Richmond Personal Injury Lawyers with Geoff McDonald and Associates understand how devastating an injury from a car accident can be, both physically and financially.
+The personal injujry lawyers in Richmond with Geoff McDonald and Associates understand how devastating an injury from a car accident can be, both physically and financially.
 That is why the firm is here to answer any questions you may have regarding your legal rights to compensation if you have been hurt in a Virginia car accident that was no fault of your own.